pkdevboxy/features/jvm/test-execution/test-suites-container/README.md

 ## Test cases

+ - [ ] running `gradle assemble` does not build or run the test suite
  - [ ] `testSuites` container should accept multiple test suites of different types (`CUnit`, `JUnit`)
  - [ ] test suites should appear in components report (see `TestingNativeComponentReportIntegrationTest`)